New Technology Unlocking a Vast Resource

 E3 Metals Corp.
 (TSXV:ETMC, FWB:OU7A, OTC:EEMMF) is a mineral exploration and development company based in Alberta, Canada.
-E3’s prolific Leduc Reservoir hosts lithium enriched brine with 6.7 million tonnes LCE (lithium carbonate equivalent) inferred mineral resource* delineated to date.
-In the Clearwater resource area alone, the Leduc Reservoir can support a 50,000-tonne lithium LiOH operation for up to 35 years.
+The prolific Leduc Reservoir hosts lithium-enriched brine with 6.7 million tonnes lithium carbonate equivalent (LCE) inferred mineral resource delineated to date.
+In the Clearwater resource area alone, the Leduc Reservoir can support a 50,000-tonne lithium hydroxide operation for up to 35 years.

 The Leduc Reservoir is located in south-central Alberta, which has hosted oil and gas exploration and operations for 70 years.
-The development of this lithium resource through brine production is a well understood venture in Alberta where this “petro-lithium-brine” is currently being produced to surface through extensive oil and gas development.
-The company is aiming to leverage existing oil and gas infrastructure in its development which will help reduce the company’s environmental impact and operating costs.
+The development of this lithium resource through brine production is a well-understood venture in Alberta where this brine is currently being produced to surface through extensive oil and gas development.
+The company is aiming to leverage existing oil and gas infrastructure in its development which is expected to help reduce the company’s environmental impact and operating costs.

 The company’s primary focus is scaling up its direct brine lithium extraction technology.
-E3 Metals has been collaborating with the University of Alberta since 2017 to develop a direct brine lithium extraction process that produces a high-purity lithium concentrate up to 5,367 milligrams per litre and lithium recovery rates ranging from 84% to 98%.
-This lithium concentrate could be further refined using conventional techniques into battery grade lithium carbonate or hydroxide.
+E3 Metals has been collaborating with the University of Alberta since 2017 to develop a direct brine lithium extraction process that produces a high-purity lithium concentrate up to 5,367 milligrams per liter and lithium recovery rates ranging from 84 percent to 98 percent.
+This lithium concentrate could be further refined using conventional techniques into battery-grade lithium carbonate or hydroxide.

-The development of the direct brine technology is funded through grants such as Alberta Innovates, the Natural Sciences and Engineering Research Council (NSERC, via the Alessi Lab) and the National Research Council of Canada’s Industrial Research Assistance Program (NRC IRAP).
+The development of the direct brine technology is supported through grants such as Alberta Innovates, the Natural Sciences and Engineering Research Council (NSERC) via the Alessi Lab, the National Research Council of Canada’s Industrial Research Assistance Program (NRC IRAP) and GreenCentre’s Raising Innovative and Sustainable Enterprises (RISE) program.
 The process utilizes an ion-exchange sorbent which achieves extremely high selectivity for lithium amongst large amounts of other metals.
-E3 is currently scaling this sorbent towards commercial readiness.
+E3 Metals is currently scaling this sorbent towards commercial readiness.

 The next phase of development for E3 Metals is to install a test pilot facility of its direct brine lithium extraction technology at the Alberta Lithium project.
-The facility is expected to produce large volumes of concentrated lithium in solution to be upgraded at existing facilities into battery grade material.
-Once the company can demonstrate the commerciality of its technology, E3 Metals intends to move towards an initial 10,000 tonne LCE/year facility and scale up to 50,000 tonnes LCE/year.
+The facility is expected to produce large volumes of concentrated lithium in solution to be upgraded at existing facilities into battery-grade material.
+Once the company can demonstrate the commerciality of its technology, E3 Metals intends to move towards an initial 10,000 tonne LCE per year facility and scale up to 50,000 tonnes LCE per year.

 E3 Metals also boasts an experienced technical advisory board comprised of experts in chemical engineering, inorganic chemistry, desalination and water treatment technology.
 The board is instrumental in the development of the company’s lithium extraction technology.

-- E3’s Leduc Reservoir project hosts lithium enriched brine with 6.7 million tonnes LCE (lithium carbonate equivalent) inferred mineral resource* delineated to date.
+- E3 Metals’ Leduc Reservoir project hosts lithium enriched brine with 6.7 million tonnes LCE inferred mineral resource delineated to date.